OpenCDSS/cdss-app-aug3-fortran/README.md

 ## Background ##

-AUG3 consists of an EXCEL interface that accesses these fortran programs:
+AUG3 consists of four EXCEL interfaces, 17 groundwater models and four fortran programs.
+More detailed information and a link to download the applications are available on the [AUG3 Denver Basin Model webpage on CDWR’s website] (http://water.state.co.us/DataMaps/ModelingCDSS/Pages/Aug3.aspx).

+This repository is only for the fortran programs:

 1. `aug4.for`:  Pre-processor that generates input files for MODFLOW program
-2. `aug4_db.for`:  Pre-processor that generated input files for MODFLOW program run only in locations within the Designated Basins
+2. `aug4_db.for`:  Pre-processor that generates input files for MODFLOW program run only in locations within the Designated Basins
 3. `dry.for`: Post-processor that looks for and reports any dry cells in the MODFLOW output file
-4. `GS3DRIVE.for`: 1983 version of MODFLOW revised in 1985, 1986 and 1990 by CDWR staff to provide stream depletion data file
+4. `GS3DRIVE.for`: 1983 version of MODFLOW revised in 1985, 1986 and 1990 by CDWR staff to provide stream depletion data file.
+This program has not been modified in over 27 years and is believed to have been compiled using lahey.
+This repository is used only to archive this program.
+Future work is needed to make the program compatible with gfortran.

 ### 2017 improvement to `aug4.for` and `dry.for`